simone-coelho/decision-service/README.md

 #### Working with feature variables
 Retrieving the feature variable values is accomplished by including the variable names and their corresponding data type in the **"feature_config"** property.
-You may request all of the variables at once or limit the request to individual or group of variables.
+You may request all of the variables at once or limit the request to an individual variable or a limited group of variables.

 The accepted data types are:
 * string